 Most of the route from Ingham is sealed, with the last five kilometres unsealed.
 The sealed road up the range is narrow and windy and can be accessed using a conventional vehicle.
 In summer, the wet season may restrict access to four-wheel-drive vehicles on the wet, slippery, dirt roads.

 The Mount Fox to Paluma via Hidden Valley is a great scenic drive and provides a great day trip from Townsville.
 You'll pass through bushland and rainforest, and the towns of Paluma, Trebonne, and Ingham.
 Regardless, the countryside was beautiful.
 Instead of going via Paluma, you can also access it via Hervey Range.

 While you are in Girringun National Park, take the short drive to Wallaman Falls.
 The spectacular Wallaman Falls is a 305 metres single-drop waterfall, the highest in Australia.
-Another alternative is to continue on inland approximately 104 kilometres from Mt Fox to Valley of Lagoons.
-The Valley Of The Lagoons are a series of lakes which were formed when lava from recent flows dammed the Burdekin River.
+Another alternative is to continue inland approximately 104 kilometres from Mt Fox to the Valley of Lagoons.
+The Valley Of The Lagoons are a series of lakes that were formed when lava from recent flows dammed the Burdekin River.